rogueathletic/jason-schutz/README.md

 # jason-schutz
-jason schutz personal curent portfolio of work
+jason schutz personal curent portfolio of work, can be found <a href="https://rogueathletic.github.io/jason-schutz/">HERE.</a>